Uniform Feasibility For Smoothed Backup Control Barrier Functions: Conclusion

 \section{Conclusion}

-We have established uniform feasibility guarantees for CBF-based controllers such as safety filters using converse safety theorems when the safe set is constructed using smoothened minima of $C^1$ functions (via soft-min).
+We have established uniform feasibility guarantees for CBF-based controllers such as safety filters using converse safety theorems when the safe set is constructed using smoothed minima of $C^1$ functions (via soft-min).
 For compact safe sets, an explicit parameter is designated for {certifying the soft-min function as a CBF}, which implies the feasibility of the CBF-based safety constraint.
 For noncompact sets, a set of tail conditions was shown to yield an extended CBF (a more relaxed formulation of CBF) with the same feasibility results.
-Projecting theoretical findings onto the backup CBFs, we show that {strict} safety of a compact backup set under a backup controller, combined with a {strict} safety condition along the relevant boundary of the safe set, is sufficient for feasibility in nonsmooth backup CBF formulation.

-Future work will focus on relaxing assumptions of compact backup set and strict positiveness on the backup-reachable boundary of the safe set.
-Another direction is to investigate regularity (local Lipshitzness) and robustness properties of the smoothed BCBF framework, including sensitivity to model mismatch and sampling/discretization effects.
+Projecting theoretical findings onto the BCBFs, we show a set of sufficient conditions for feasibility in BCBF formulation.
+Future work will focus on relaxing assumptions of compact backup set on the backup-reachable boundary of the safe set. { Investigating the time-varying extension is another direction for future work.}